 OOTB Comverse ONE RT solution for VNP.
 The standard CAP2, CAP3, MAP-USSD, ISUP-IVR, ECI, Diameter CI, and Diameter PS are included in the project

-Included 5 offers for PCAT configuration & testing.
-Additional offer creation has to be done by GPC/Elcom.
+Lead and fully support PCAT configuration & testing for ATP and migration. .

+External BSS from Elcom/VNP will also integrate with C1RT via API as well as collect rated CDR for adjusting, billing, invoicing etc. Comverse experts support Elcom/VNP on the logic of integration between external BSS and C1RT, the logic of adjustment to meet requirements of Elcom/VNP

 Provide SAPI and SME support for SAPI is limited to 6 Man months and additional has to be on T&M